-Mathematical analysis and numerical computation of solutions to linear and nonlinear systems, ordinary differential equations, integral equations and boundary value problems.
+This course covers mathematical analysis and numerical computation of solutions to various problems, including linear and nonlinear systems, systems of ordinary differential equations, integral equations and boundary value problems.

-Prerequisites: MATH 2318, MATH 2415, MATH 2320 and C/C++ or
+Prerequisites: MATH 2318, MATH 2315, MATH 2320 and C/C++ or equivalent.

-MATH 5431 - Mathematical Neuroscience
+MATH 5431 - Mathematical Biology in Applied Sciences

-Techniques for analyzing and simulating physical, chemical and biological processes.
+This course covers mathematical techniques and numerical treatments for analyzing and simulating a variety of models in physical, chemical and biological processes.